-Katherine Larson’s debut collection, Radial Symmetry, has won the 15th annual Levis Reading Prize from Virginia Commonwealth University for the best first or second book of poetry published in 2011.
+Michael McGriff’s collection, Home Burial, has won the 16th annual Levis Reading Prize from Virginia Commonwealth University for the best first or second book of poetry published in 2012.

-Larson will receive an honorarium of $2,000 and will travel to Richmond, all-expenses paid, for a reception and public reading at 8PM on Sept.
-20th at the Grace Street Theater.
+Mr. McGriff will receive an honorarium of $2000 and will be brought to Richmond all expenses paid for a reception and public reading at 8PM on Sept.
+25th at the Grace Street Theater.
 The Levis Reading Prize is awarded in the name of the late Larry Levis, the distinguished poet and teacher who was a VCU professor until his death in 1996.
 The award was created to encourage poets early in their careers by recognizing the best first or second book of poetry published each year.

 The Levis Reading Prize is presented on behalf of VCU's M.F.A. in Creative Writing Program.
 Sponsors include the VCU Department of English, the VCU Libraries, the VCU Honors College, Barnes & Noble @ VCU and the VCU College of Humanities and Sciences, with additional funding provided by the family of Larry Levis.